-(4) Persons convicted for offenses involving dishonesty, breach of trust or violation of banking laws but whose conviction has not yet become final and executory;

-(5) Directors/trustees and officers of closed institutions under the supervisory and regulatory powers of the BSP pending their clearance by the Monetary Board;

-(6) Directors/trustees disqualified for failure to observe/discharge their duties and responsibilities prescribed under existing regulations.
-This disqualification applies until the lapse of the specific period of disqualification or upon approval by the Monetary Board on recommendation by the appropriate department of the SES of such directors'/trustees' election/reelection;

-(7) Persons dismissed from employment for cause.
-This disqualification shall be in effect until they have cleared themselves of involvement in the alleged irregularity or upon clearance, on their request, from the Monetary Board after showing good and justifiable reasons, or after the lapse of five (5) years from the time they were officially advised by the appropriate department of the SES of their disqualification;

-(8) Those under preventive suspension; and

-(9) Persons with derogatory records with the NBI, court, police, Interpol and monetary authority (central bank) of other countries (for foreign directors/trustees and officers) involving violation of any law, rule or regulation of the Government or any of its instrumentalities adversely affecting the integrity and/or ability to discharge the duties of a director/trustee/officer.
+- (4) Persons convicted for offenses involving dishonesty, breach of trust or violation of banking laws and/or relevant laws of other FIs under the supervision of the BSP but whose conviction has not yet become final and executory; - (5) Directors/trustees and officers of closed institutions under the supervisory and regulatory powers of the BSP pending their clearance by the Monetary Board; - (6) Directors/ trustees disqualified for failure to observe/discharge their duties and responsibilities prescribed under existing regulations.
+This disqualification applies until the lapse of the specific period of disqualification or upon approval by the Monetary Board or the appropriate department of the SES of such directors'/ trustees' election/reelection; - (7) Persons dismissed from employment for cause.
+This disqualification shall be in effect until they have cleared themselves of involvement in the alleged irregularity or upon clearance, on their request, from the Monetary Board after showing good and justifiable reasons, or after the lapse of five (5) years from the time they were officially advised by the appropriate department of the SES of their disqualification; - (8) Those under preventive suspension; and - (9) Persons with derogatory records with the NBI, court, police, Interpol and monetary authority (central bank) of other countries (for foreign directors/trustees and officers) involving violation of any law, rule or regulation of the Government or any of its instrumentalities adversely affecting the integrity and/or ability to discharge the duties of a director/trustee or officer.
 This disqualification applies until they have cleared themselves of involvement in the alleged irregularity.

-§ 4143P.2 Persons disqualified to become officers
+§ 4143P.2 Persons disqualified from becoming officers

-a.
-The disqualifications for directors/

-likewise apply to officers, except those stated in Item "b(2)".

-b.
-Except as may be authorized by the Monetary Board or the Governor, the spouse or a relative within the second degree of consanguinity or affinity of any person holding the position of chairman, president, executive vice president or any position of equivalent rank, general manager, treasurer, chief cashier or chief accountant is disgualified from holding or being elected or appointed to any of said positions in the same pawnshop and the spouse or relative within the second degree of consanguinity or affinity of any person holding the position of manager, cashier, or accountant of a branch or office of a pawnshop is disqualified from holding or being appointed to any of said positions in the same branch or office.
+- a.
+The disqualifications for directors mentioned in Subsec.
+4143P.1 shall likewise apply to officers, except those stated in Items "b(2)". - b.
+Except as may be authorized by the Monetary Board or the Governor, the spouse or a relative within the second degree of consanguinity or affinity of any person holding the position of chairman, president, executive vice president or any position of equivalent rank, general manager, treasurer, chief cashier or chief accountant is disqualified from holding or being elected or appointed to any of said positions in the same pawnshop and the spouse or relative within the second degree of consanguinity or affinity of any person holding the position of manager, cashier, or accountant of a branch or office of a pawnshop is disqualified from holding or being appointed to any of said positions in the same branch or office.